ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 ## Overview

-In this tutorial, you'll create a service that lets users reserve appointments at a hospital.
-To manage the flow of requests, you'll employ a message broker.
-One part of your application will send appointment requests to the message broker, and another part will listen to the broker's message queue.
-When a new request is detected, this listener service will interact with the hospital's backend and SMS service to finalize the reservation.
+In this tutorial, you will create a service that let users reserve appointments at a hospital.
+To manage the flow of requests, you will employ a message broker.
+The publisher service will retrieve the appointment requests and forward them to the message broker.
+The consumer service will listen to the broker's message queue and interact with the hospital's backend and SMS service to finalize the reservation.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 This resource will handle incoming user requests and forward them to the message broker.
-A separate service (consumer service) that listens to the message broker's queue for new appointment requests will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number.
+The consumer service that listens to the message broker's queue for new appointment requests will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number.

 The flow is as follows.